“Always bear in mind that your own resolution to succeed is more important than any other.”

-- Graduate Cohort Classes – 2 Weeks after course begin date
+- Graduate Cohort classes – due two weeks after start date

 Paper billing statements are not mailed, however, an online billing statement is available in MyPSC self-service at the end of each month.
 It is the student’s responsibility to view their account charges in MyPSC and make payment by the published payment deadlines.
 Students are responsible for payment whether or not they access their account information in MyPSC.
 An email communication will be sent to the student’s campus email address as soon as the semester charges are available to view online.